The most interesting facts about Senegal, from killer hippopotamuses, Africa’s Mecca and Africa’s tallest statue.

 3. Senegal was of great interest to European powers.
 The Portuguese, British, French and Dutch all contended for control of the region due to its strategic location for trading slaves and goods.

 4. The UNESCO-listed island of Gorée lies off the coast of Senegal.
-From the 15th to the 19th century, it was the largest slave-trading centre on the African coast.
+From the 15th to the 19th century, it was the largest slave-trading center on the African coast.

 5. Goree Island is home to the ‘Door of No Return’, where millions of Africans were shipped to a life of slavery in the Caribbean and the Americas.